aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

   --spec file://specs/env-spec.yaml
 ```

-Wait for the environment to successfully deploy.
-Use this command to check for deployment status:
+Wait for the environment to successfully deploy:

 ```
-aws proton get-environment \
+aws proton wait environment-deployed --name Beta
-  --region us-west-2 \
-  --name "Beta"
 ```

 Then, create a Proton service and deploy it into your Proton environment.
 This command reads your service spec at `specs/svc-spec.yaml`, merges it with the service template created above, and deploys the resources in CloudFormation stacks in your AWS account using the Proton service role.
 The service will provision a load-balanced ECS service running on Fargate and a CodePipeline pipeline to deploy your application code.